 - Transportation: Wake Forest Baptist Medical Center offers transportation to and from the hospitals every hour on the hour on weekdays.
 There is no shuttle service on weekends.
 A printed schedule with times may be picked up at the Welcome Desk.
 Taxi services are also available in Winston-Salem.

 - Guest Support Services: Enjoy an evening visiting with a therapy dog, participating in an art activity, listening to piano music, or visiting with a chaplain.
-A calendar of services will be available in your room.

 Do you have smoking rooms?
 No, the Family House is a smoke-free facility with a designated outdoor smoking area.